None of these pictured below are for sale.

 Valliant who’s grandfather is Multi BISS Ch.
 B-Mac’s N Lil People Ragin Cagin

-I currently own Valliant’s daughter Kali who is a Chocolate Merle and tan parti
+This is Kali who is a Valliant’s daughter who is a Chocolate Merle and tan parti

 Meet Kali (Chocolate Merle and Tan Parti)